-Social Innovation/Social Entrepreneurship Program
+Social Innovation/Social Entrepreneurship Minor

 Building upon Tulane University’s strengths in civic engagement and service learning, the Social Innovation and Social Entrepreneurship (SISE) minor provides students with skills to create a more just and equitable society.
 The five main SISE courses introduce students to concepts of social innovation, mindsets of human-centered design, and frameworks for social impact leadership.

 Social Innovation and Social Entrepreneurship is an interdisciplinary minor for undergraduate students from across the campus.
 The 17 credit hour minor includes a variety of courses taught by SISE faculty members and Social Enterpreneurship Professors from across the university.